 -both before and after the main flights (1/4x)

 Typically, 1x strikes have the most successful results often achieving a 100% fuel dump.
+They are also much easier to find.
 The downside to the 1x is that because this flight takes place before the main flight, you typically MUST fly it, even if it departs on the other side of the world.
 If you do not show up for your 1x strike, the rest of your ticket is automatically cancelled.

-In this Expedia image, you can see a 1x strike is used to dump the fuel surcharge on the New York, USA to Colombo, Sri Lanka round-trip flight with Emirates.
-The fuel surcharge is completely eliminated, leaving the customer with only £184 (approx $259) to pay.
+In this Expedia image, you can see a 1x strike is used to dump the fuel surcharge on the New York to Colombo, Sri Lanka round-trip flight with Emirates.
+The fuel surcharge is completely eliminated, leaving the customer with only £184 (approx. $220) to pay.

 We have blacked out the strike details.